stefanpython/forcast-Finnese/README.md

 - Provides a 3-day weather forecast(due to free limited api restrictions), including temperature, wind speed, and chance of rain.
 - Displays icons representing the weather conditions for easy visualization.
 - Supports dynamic updates for different cities.
+- Button to change units from metric to imperial

 ## Getting Started